Zafar-Lab/Renoir/README.md

 # Renoir

-Renoir is an information-theory-based scoring metric for quantifying the activity between a ligand and its target gene given a specific spatial context.
+**Renoir** is an information-theory-based scoring metric for quantifying the activity between a ligand and its target gene given a specific spatial context.
 Renoir can also infer spatial communication domains that harbor similar ligand-target activities.
 Renoir also identifies spatially enriched ligand-target gene sets (pathway activity) and characterizes domain-specific activities between ligands and targets.

 <p align="center">
 <img src="https://github.com/Zafar-Lab/Renoir/blob/main/docs/source/images/Overview.png" alt="Overview of RENOIR" width="600"/>
 </p>

 ### Requirements
 All requirements are provided in the ```renoir.yml``` file.
-It is recommended to utilize the same versions as provided in renoir.yml.
+It is recommended to utilize the same versions as provided in ```renoir.yml``` file.

 ### Installation

+- Download the repository and install the conda environment using `conda env create -f renoir.yml`
+- Install Renoir by cd to this directory and running `pip install`.
-**Note**: Installation does not include cell2location.
+**Note**: Installation does not include **cell2location**.
 Please install cell2location separately.

-- Download the repository and install the conda environment using `conda env create -f renoir.yml`
-- Install Renoir by cd to this directory and running `pip install .`

 ### Usage